thundercore/developers-portal/docs-en/asset-loss-policy.md

 title: Asset loss recovery policy
 ---
 ## Definition
-A deposit of ERC-20 USDT to a TT20-USDT address is considered as a cross-chain deposit.
+A deposit of ERC-20 or BEP-20 asset to a ThunderCore Hub wallet address is considered as a cross-chain deposit. _Only a transaction that matches the definition above may submit a recovery request._

 ## About token recovery